The King Richard III Visitor Centre welcomes visitors with disabilities, and their helpers and carers.

 Our exhibition and facilities are designed to be fully accessible to our disabled guests.

 A visit to the Centre will last about 90 minutes, most of which time visitors will be required to stand whilst making their way around the exhibition and grave enclosure.
 However there are seating areas within the courtyard and café area.

 The exhibition and grave enclosure is all level pathways for ease of navigation.
-Access can be gained to the upper level via a lift.
+There is a lift to access the exhibition on the first floor.
 Some areas of the exhibition require the ability to navigate tight angles.

-We have fully accessible disabled toilet facilities within the Centre.
-These are located at the back of the building, on the ground floor.
+We have a fully accessible toilet within the Centre.
+This is located at the back of the building, on the ground floor.

 As a city centre attraction, the Visitor Centre does not have any designated parking.
 There are many car parks within Leicester city centre, close to the Visitor Centre.
 Leicester City Council-run car parks include free parking for blue badge holders.
 You can find out more about car parking in the city here.

-Please note that these car parks are not operated by the Visitor Centre and that use of these parking bays are be subject to the terms and conditions of the car park operator.
+Please note that these car parks are not operated by the Visitor Centre and that use of these parking bays are subject to the terms and conditions of the car park operator.

 Visually Impaired Guests